EduardoZepeda/coffee-bytes-hugo/content/posts/como-colocar-un-email-en-un-sitio-web-sin-ser-spammeado/index.en.md

 > *"My email is the name that appears in the url and is a google email address"*.

-With that it will understand that the address is *lain@gmail.com*.
+With that we will understand that the address is *lain@gmail.com*.

 Just try not to complicate things too much here, don't overestimate the deductive capabilities of the average web surfer.